List of best-selling albums in the Philippines

 Currently, domestic repertoire shares the same thresholds along with the international repertoire, same that of the 1999—2006/2007 rule.
 For the album to be considered as one of the best-selling albums, new criteria was implemented that the figure must be published by a reliable or acceptable source and that the album must have sold at least 150,000 units for both domestic and international albums to receive Diamond record certification in the country and this was implemented in March 2012 and onwards.
 This is why only partial sales figures for international albums such as Fearless, Doo-Wops & Hooligans, All Saints, and The Fame have been included on this list.
 Mandy Moore's self-titled second album had sold 200,000 copies in the Philippines, making it the second best-selling album in the Philippines by a female foreign singer behind Alanis Morissette's Jagged Little Pill.

-As of 2005, Jose Mari Chan's Constant Change (1989) and as of 2009 Christmas in Our Hearts (1990) still remain as the best-selling albums in the country with the estimated sales of more than 800,000 copies each.
+As of 2025, Jose Mari Chan's Constant Change (1989) and as of 2009 Christmas in Our Hearts (1990) still remain as the best-selling albums in the country with the estimated sales of more than 800,000 copies each.
 Regine Velasquez is considered as the best-selling artist of all time in the Philippines with 7 million certified albums locally and 1.5 million certified albums in Asia.
-Other artists such as Eraserheads, Nina and Rivermaya have three albums on the list, while Gary Valenciano, Jaya, Jolina Magdangal, MYMP, Smokey Mountain and Westlife each have two.
+Other artists such as Eraserheads and Rivermaya have three albums on the list, while Gary Valenciano, Sarah Geronimo, Jaya, Jolina Magdangal, MYMP, Smokey Mountain and Westlife each have two.

 Best-selling albums

 Regine Velasquez has sold more than 8.5 million certified albums regionally making her the Philippines' best-selling artist of all time.

+Sarah Geronimo holds the record for best-selling debut album of all time in the Philippines with Popstar: A Dream Come True, which also holds the record as the longest-running number-one album.

 Nina holds the record for best-selling live album with Nina Live!, which received a Diamond certification.

 Irish boy band Westlife are the only one of the international acts who had two consecutive released albums featured on the entry.

 The 2004 greatest hits album of Eraserheads, The Eraserheads Anthology is the best-selling compilation album in the Philippines to date.

-The late Francis Magalona is the only OPM hip-hop/rapper artist who has a best-selling album in these entries.
+Francis Magalona is the only OPM hip-hop/rapper artist who has a best-selling album in these entries.